parsakhaz/multimodal-image-similarity-search/README.md

 2. Obtain necessary API keys:
    - Pinecone: Sign up at <https://www.pinecone.io/>
+      - Make sure that your image index has a dimension of 768.
+Other config is default.
    - Moondream: Register at [console.moondream.ai](https://console.moondream.ai/)

 ### 5. Run the Application